pantheon-systems/documentation/source/content/localdev.md

 Select a site and click **Pull for local development** to clone the site locally and boot the local environment.

+Each site is cloned to its own directory within `~/Localdev/` by default.

 ![Localdev clones the site code](../images/localdev/localdev-cloning-site.png)

 Since this is the first time you are cloning the entire site code, this will take several minutes.
 Unless you [reset Localdev to its defaults](#log-out-and-reset-to-defaults), you will only need to do this once per site.

-Each site is cloned to its own directory within `~/Localdev/`.

 If there are any errors, Localdev will revert all changes and return you to the "Clone your development site" screen.
 Try the process again, then consult the [Troubleshooting section](#faq-troubleshooting-and-support) below for how to contact Support.